Terms of Business

 - Please note that if you choose to pay by deduction from a financial product this will reduce the amount left for investment and may, depending on your circumstances, have other consequences.
 The amount of ongoing charges may increase as the size of your fund grows.

 - If you select this option, we will discuss the implications of using this payment method with you prior to putting it in place.
+For investments held on a platform (an online investment administration service) you may choose to pay our charges out of the funds held in the platform cash account, although it’s important to maintain sufficient funds in the account to cover our charges as they become payable.

 - Any products we have arranged for you will only be kept under review as part of an ongoing service for which you have agreed to pay.
-Our ongoing services are optional, but if you agree to purchase an ongoing service, unless otherwise agreed, the ongoing service will be provided as a follow up to the initial service.

 - Our charges for ongoing services will start alongside the initial charge.